Do Go On - 396 - Rosemary Brown: A Musical Seance

 Yeah.

-It seems like it happened a lot more after a lot of people died in her life.
+it seems like it happened a lot more after a lot of people died in her life

-And maybe, you know, could have been loneliness manifesting itself.
+and maybe, you know, could have been loneliness manifesting itself.

 Yeah, who knows?

-But I mean, it happened since she was quite young.
+I don't know, but, I mean, it happened since she was quite young.

 Yeah.

-But so everything we've talked about so far, we're coming up to the end, but everything we've talked about so far was about musicians and composers who visited her.
+we're coming up to the end, but everything we've talked about so far

 Over the years, more and more people came.

-According to Jeffrey, she claimed to have communed with spirits including Einstein, Shaw, Jung and Bertrand Russell, which must have surprised the last one.
+According to Jeffrey, she claimed to have communed with spirits including Einstein,

-As in his essay, Do We Survive Death?
+as in his essay, Do We Survive Death?

-Russell had concluded that we don't
+Russell had concluded that we don't.

 They become world famous scientists.